HynerdX/HynerdX/README.md

 ## Ohey there!👋
 I'm Hynerd, a will powered and RNG carried developer.
 I'm experienced in frontened technologies and currently learning Java!
+## Working Environment
+**Nothing** impressive.
+XIAOMI MIX 4, iPad mini 5, a Windows Laptop with RTX3060 and a NUC8i5BEH running on Windows with Arch WSL.
 ## About Me
 ### Just About Me...
   - **A**lways pestering veteran dev, namely, DAGE -_- ☝️🤓